 Prune Damaged Foliage

 Removing infected plants is important from the minute you identify it.
 Sterilizing your shears between every cut, remove damaged foliage and dispose of it.
 Do not compost this plant material!

 The same is true of infected seed heads from fusarium blight, along with fruits or vegetables showing external signs of fusarium-based rots.
 Dispose of these entirely, and don’t risk further contamination in your yard.

 Severely damaged plants should be removed entirely and disposed of to try to keep the infection at bay.
 If you have infected transplants, it’s vital to throw them away…even if it hurts to do!

-Once a bed has been contaminated by fungal spores, you have infected soil and any future plants that are at risk for fusarium will have problems there.
+Once a bed has been contaminated by fungal spores of fusarium wilt, you have infected soil and any future plants that are at risk for fusarium will have problems there.
 It’s essential to practice good crop rotation to protect against this issue.

 Crop rotation has other benefits as well.
 As an example, if you plant tomatoes in the same place year after year, the soil will become depleted of the nutrients that tomatoes crave.
 Switching the crop ensures the soil has time to recover from each type of plant.